devanflaherty/jekyll-salt/_work/20160920-stonecraft.md

 title: Stonecraft
 slug: stonecraft
 subtitle: Granite.
 Marble.
 Quartz.
-type: Branding & Logo Design
+project-type: Branding & Logo Design
 excerpt: StoneCraft is the leading custom manufacturer and install of granite, marble and quartz in the North West.
 Equipped with a state of the art CNC machine and only the finest materials from world renown manufacturers.